pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 but not quite the same.

-In Python, we can use a `while` loop, which keeps going as long as the test gives a `True` answer.
-We want to keep asking questions as long as the index is valid, i.e., is less than the number of questions.
+In Python, we can use a `while` loop, which keeps going as long as a test gives a `True` answer.
+We want to keep asking questions as long as the index makes sense, i.e., is less than the number of questions.

-Remember that if there are, say, 5 questions, the valid index values are
+To see why we need the index to be less than the number of questions, remember that if there are, say, 5 questions, the index values we want to go through one at a time are

     0, 1, 2, 3, 4

-so the test we want is `question_index < n_questions`:
+so the test we want is `question_index < n_questions`.

 {{< commit add-while-loop-condition-line >}}

 And then we need to move the code to ask the question so that it's "inside" the `while` loop.

-The following change looks fiddly, but you just need to move all of this code across to the right by one indentation level.
+The following change looks fiddly, but all that's happening is that the code moves across to the right by one indentation level.
 You can do this in the editor by highlighting the code, and pressing the `TAB` key.

 {{< commit indent-what-is-now-while-loop-body >}}